louisbarrett/pleb/README.md

 ## Why

-Citizen App provides a great data set on recent physical security events in your area, however the data is only available for 1 week at a time.
-This project allows you to aggregate the data for future use.
-This allows you to analyze trends over larger periods of time.
+Citizen App provides a great dataset on recent physical security events in your area, however the data is only available for 1 week at a time.
+This project allows you to aggregate the data for future use, allowing you to analyze trends over larger periods of time.

 ## How